 Again, like many cable management solutions, this box holds the cables and other electronic adapters.
 However, if you want a completely clean wire-free look behind the desk, you will have to take care of the cables making their way out of the bin.

-Like its other products, the Vari Cable Management Tray also has a premium price tag, but it makes up for its premium looks and easy assembly.
+Like its other products, the Vari Cable Management Tray also has a premium price tag, but it makes up for it with looks and easy assembly.

-If you are looking for more premium options, you can’t go wrong with the S Stand Up Under Desk Cable Management Tray.
-This one is a long 48-inch tray that will easily run the length of your desk.
-This metallic tray is sturdy and has a solid build, and can easily take the weight of power adapters and power strips combined.
+If you want more premium options, you can’t go wrong with the S Stand Up Under Desk Cable Management Tray.
+It’s a long 48-inch cable tray that will easily run the length of your desk.
+This metallic tray is sturdy and solid enough to easily take the weight of power adapters and power strips.
 And this has been backed by several users as part of their reviews.

-The best part is that the sleek and slim look makes it easy to blend with most tables, be it a standing desk or the conventional table.
-It is attached via 8 screws, which at the same time, adds to the weight factor.
+The best part is that the sleek and slim look makes it easy to blend with most tables, whether a standing desk or a conventional table.
+It is attached using 8 screws, which at the same time, adds to the weight factor.

-Since it requires four screws on either side, installing it can be a little difficult on pre-assembled desks.
+Since it requires four screws on either side, installing it can be difficult on pre-assembled desks.
 The ideal solution would be to flip the desk if possible.

-Nevertheless, the S Stand Up cable management tray has attracted a decent number of user reviews primarily because of the sturdy design and shape.
+Nevertheless, the S Stand Up cable management tray has attracted many user reviews primarily because of its sturdy design and shape.